Coding with Dataiku#

 Managing dependencies#

-Writing code often implies working with third-party packages that you must install separately.
-For example, in the case of Python, you would take advantage of virtual environments to create and import your dependencies.
+Writing code often means working with third-party packages that must be installed separately.
+In Python, for example, you would typically use virtual environments to manage these dependencies.

-In Dataiku, the equivalent of the virtual environment concept is called the code environment.
-It lets you choose which Python version and custom packages you want to run your code with.
+In Dataiku, the equivalent is called a code environment.
+It lets you choose which Python version and custom packages your code should use.
 Once the code environment is set up, its dependencies can be imported from any code run by Dataiku.

 Bringing an external code base#

-As a new Dataiku user, you have already worked on an existing code base living independently from the instance.
-You can make the items of this code base directly importable in Dataiku by using a special feature of project libraries called “Git references.”
-Provided the external code is hosted on a remote Git repository, this feature allows you to pull a specific branch of that repository into Dataiku, which will be materialized into a project library.
+You may already have an existing code base outside your Dataiku instance.
+You can make items from that code base directly importable in Dataiku by using a project library feature called “Git references.”
+If the external code is hosted in a remote Git repository, this feature lets you pull a specific branch into Dataiku and expose it as a project library.

 By doing so, you can have your Dataiku workflows operate hand-in-hand with any external code repository.